 Note: You may be redirected to your WordPress website log-in page after removing the “www”, but don’t start pulling your hair out if you realize you can’t log into your website anymore!

-Your web hosting is probably finishing the redirecting!
+Your web hosting is probably just finishing the redirecting.
 Wait a few minutes and try again.
 If you’re still not able to log into your site, email your web hosting customer support or open the Live Chat inside your web hosting control panel, and tell them what has just happened.